 He is a noted practitioner in the field of clinical negligence, having advised victims of medical accidents over several decades.
 He has also conducted multi party, pharmaceutical and catastrophic injury litigation and has appeared pro bono to represent complainants before the GMC and give evidence before the H&CPC.
-He is described in the current edition of Chambers UK as “a well-established figure in the clinical negligence market, particularly admired for his extensive experience in the field.”

 Richard has won claims for compensation ranging from minor injury to severe brain damage and has advised families about Inquests for most of his career, including regularly appearing as advocate before Coroners with and without a jury.